Dictionary » Positive Words » Mirthful – Meaning, Definition, Synonyms and Antonyms

 Meanings of Mirthful

 Mirthful means full of joy, laughter, and cheerful energy.
-A mirthful person doesn’t just feel happy—they also express it in a way that lifts the mood of others.
-For example, they might laugh out loud, smile brightly, or tell a funny story that makes everyone around them feel lighter.
-In addition, being mirthful usually comes with a sense of playfulness and warmth.
-People often describe moments as mirthful when the atmosphere is fun, lighthearted, and filled with laughter.
+A mirthful person doesn’t just feel happy; they express it in a way that noticeably lifts the mood of others.
+For example, they may laugh out loud, smile brightly, tease someone gently, or tell a funny story that makes everyone feel lighter.
+In many contexts, the word also suggests warmth and playfulness, especially when the atmosphere is fun, lighthearted, and filled with laughter.

 So, instead of holding back joy, a mirthful person shares it freely.
-Simply put, if someone or something is mirthful, it means they bring joy and laughter wherever they go.
+Simply put: if someone or something is mirthful, it brings joy and laughter wherever it goes.

 Definition:

-Mirthful describes someone who is full of joy, laughter, and light-hearted fun.
-Instead of staying serious or gloomy, a mirthful person brings smiles and laughter to others through their cheerful mood and playful energy.
+Mirthful describes someone (or something) that is full of joy, laughter, and light-hearted fun.
+Instead of being serious or gloomy, a mirthful person or situation brings smiles and upbeat energy through visible, contagious cheer.

 Etymology: